Agatha (film): Production

 Kathleen Tynan began researching the project as a BBC documentary.
 During her research, she told producer David Puttnam about it, and he suggested it be turned into a feature film.
 The Agatha Christie estate opposed the film, and tried to get it stopped.
 Finance was going to be provided by the Rank Organisation but they pulled out.

 Filming commenced 7 November 1977 in Harrogate, North Yorkshire, England.
-Several members of the cast were upset with script changes made once production had begun, with Hoffman even suing the studio for $66 million, claiming breach of contract; the outcome of the lawsuit is not known.
-Filming also occurred at Bray Studios in Berkshire.
+Bray Studios in Berkshire were also used.
+Several members of the cast were upset with script changes made once production had begun.
+Hoffman also clashed with First Artists over Straight Time.
+On both films, the company took control away from Hoffman in the name of keeping the projects on schedule and under budget.
+Hoffman sued.
+The lawsuit was finally settled in 1984 with Hoffman receiving $1 million.

 The locomotive pulling the train is LNER A3 Class 4-6-2 No. 4472 Flying Scotsman, disguised as sister locomotives no. 4474 Victor Wild on one side and 4480 Enterprise on the other side.
 Flying Scotsman is now preserved at the National Railway Museum in York, and operates tourist and excursion trains on the mainline.